ZazerConer/youtube-live-link/README.md

 https://www.youtube.com/account_advanced
 ```

-Copy the URL, open a new tab, paste it in the [_Search_] URL address and click :mag:.
-Or to make it easier you can click the link below.
+Copy the URL, open a new tab, paste it in the [_Search_] URL address and click :mag: or click the link below.

 - **[Click Here](https://www.youtube.com/account_advanced)**